 Questions for Class Discussion

-1. Compare the Philippine immigration to America with that of the Chinese (see Chapter 23).
+1. Compare the Philippine immigration to America with that of the Chinese.
+(See Chapter 23.)
 How did American imperial ownership of the Philippines make the Filipinos’ experience different from that of other Asians?

 2. Even though more immigrants have come from the Philippines than from China or Japan, it seems that most Americans do not regard Filipinos as they view other Asian immigrants.
 Why might that be so?
 Is the awareness of the Filipino presence greater in Hawaii and the West Coast than in other parts of the country?